 - Resources.
-Lulu is a plethora of education, information and houses a large platform to help authors with every step of the publishing process.
+Lulu has a plethora of education and information and houses a large platform to help authors with every step of the publishing process.
 Lulu has its own bookstore to sell and distribute books.

 Lulu is a one-stop-shop for everything and, with the services they have, you can feel confident you’ll get your book published after using their services.